funvill/funvill.github.io/_posts/2009-06-07-aces-in-the-pot.md

 ---
-title: Aces In The Pot
+title: "Aces In The Pot"
 date: 2009-06-07 18:53:00
+categories:
+- Dice
+- Gambling
-categories: Dice Gambling Games
+- Games
+slug: aces-in-the-pot

 ---

 Aces In The Pot is a a very simple Gambling Dice game that I am told was played mainly in ports of very old cities.

 <strong>What you need to play</strong>